codecontemplator/ce-toy/Readme.md

 CE-toy only support single applicant scenarios.
 It seems possible to lift the implementation to handle multiple applicants using a few primitives but this has neither been well thought through nor implemented.

-The DSL handles conditional data parameter lookups but it relies on rebindable syntax to achieve this which might cause trouble when porting to less expressive languages.

 Currently the implementation is done in Haskell.
-It is good for prototyping but might not be ideal for production.
-A way forward could be to implement the DSL in F# and the rest in C#.
+Haskell is a good language for DSL embedding but may be viewed as a bit too esoteric.
+C#, while widely accepted, is limited when it comes to DSL embedding.
+It can be done but the result varies.
+I think F# is a better candidate; but ofcourse, that is a matter of taste.
+One might consider a scenario where the DSL is written in F# and all the other parts in C#.